-Supervised Injection Facility (SIF) - The Drug Policy Alliance defines SIFs as legally sanctioned facilities that allow people to consume pre-obtained drugs under the supervision of trained staff and are designed to reduce the health and public order issues often associated with public drug consumption.
-They are also called overdose prevention centers, safe or supervised consumption services (SCS), and drug consumption rooms (DCR)28
+Supervised Injection Facility (SIF) - The Drug Policy Alliance defines SIFs as "Legally sanctioned facilities that allow people to consume pre-obtained drugs under the supervision of trained staff and are designed to reduce the health and public order issues often associated with public drug consumption.
+They are also called overdose prevention sites (OPS), safe or supervised consumption services (SCS), and drug consumption rooms (DCR)."8

-Syringe Service Programs (SSPs) - The CDC defines SSPs as community-based prevention programs that provide access to or disposal of sterile syringes and injection equipment, access to substance use or addiction treatments/services, health care and social services, vaccination, and testing services19
+Syringe Service Programs (SSPs) - The CDC defines SSPs as "Community-based prevention programs that provide access to or disposal of sterile syringes and injection equipment, access to substance use or addiction treatments/services, health care and social services, vaccination, and testing services."24

-Medication Assisted Treatments (MAT) - The Substance Abuse and Mental Health Services Administration defines MAT as use of medications, in combination with counseling and behavioral therapies, to provide a "whole-patient" approach to the treatment of substance use disorder43
+Medication Assisted Treatments (MAT) - The Substance Abuse and Mental Health Services Administration defines MAT as "Use of medications, in combination with counseling and behavioral therapies, to provide a "whole-patient" approach to the treatment of substance use disorder."
+106